 - Download manual, Mervis image, and installation program for development environment Mervis IDE.
-Install the IDE, burn the image to SD card and insert it into control unit, which you connect to power supply and local network.
+Install the IDE, burn the image to SD card and insert it into the control unit, which you connect to power supply and local network.
 Connect all the necessary components you want to control.

 - In Mervis IDE attach control unit and configure its inputs, outputs and interfaces.
-Upload the configuration to control unit.
+Upload the configuration to the control unit.

-- Via graphical editor you can easily make a control program by connecting input and output variables and prepared function blocks.
+- Via graphical editor, you can easily make a control program by connecting input and output variables and prepared function blocks.

 - Upload the program to the control unit.

-- In the next phase you will begin to adjust your program according to your needs.
+- In the next phase, you will begin to adjust your program according to your needs.
 With Mervis HMI editor you can draw a simple web interface for easy control of your system through a web page.

-This is a common procedure how to set up and use Mervis in combination with the control unit.
+This is a common procedure for how to set up and use Mervis in combination with the control unit.
 For a better idea, what can you connect to your system, read more about Smart Home.